geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 	- Busy on busy is available when in a call: **On**

 5. Select **Save**.
 A Saved message will appear across the top of the page once the changes have been saved.
-This message will eventually disappear and **Default Adatum Calling Policy** will appear in the list of Calling policies.
+This message will eventually disappear, and **Default Adatum Calling Policy** will appear in the list of Calling policies.
 Note how it is flagged as a Custom policy.

 6. Leave all tabs open in your browser and proceed to the next task.